Cost of HPV Vaccination in Singapore 2023

 Girls and boys can be vaccinated from the age of 9.
 While no parent wants to think about their child becoming sexually active in the future, the government encourages girls from ages 6 to 26 to get the HPV vaccine, according to the National Childhood Immunisation Schedule.

-As of April 2019, any 13-year-old girl in Singapore who is a citizen or permanent resident can receive the HPV vaccine for free.
+Any 13-year-old girl in Singapore who is a citizen or permanent resident can receive the HPV vaccine for free.
 This is completely optional and parents have to offer their consent.
 There has been some outcry over this since people think the Ministry of Health is telling the public that it’s safe for their teenage daughters to have casual sex.

 Regardless of your opinion on the matter, it’s worth remembering that the HPV vaccine is essentially ineffective if it is not administered in time.
 It is not a treatment, but a preventative measure.
 Therefore, it is best to be vaccinated before engaging in sexual activity.